noti-rs/noti/docs/ConfigProperties.md

 - `"right"`
 - `"space between"`

-For more explanation how the text draws, please visit [the other documentation about text](NotificationLayout.md#text).
+For more explanation how the text draws, please visit [the other documentation about text](BannerLayout.md#text).

 ### Markup

 Enables text styling using HTML tags.

-This property mostly described in [notification layout](NotificationLayout.md#body).
+This property mostly described in [banner layout](BannerLayout.md#body).

 ### Timeout